$20,000 scholarship for students studying chemical engineering at the University of Sydney.

 I. be male, as stipulated in the deed of gift,

-II. qualify for entry and enrol into an undergraduate degree, including combined degrees, offered by the School of Chemical and Biomolecular Engineering in the Faculty of Engineering at the University of Sydney,
+II. be a current school leaver who qualifies for entry into an undergraduate degree, including combined degrees, offered by the School of Chemical and Biomolecular Engineering in the Faculty of Engineering at the University of Sydney, and

-III. have their primary residential address in a regional or remote area of Australia, and
+III. have their primary residential address in a rural area of Australia.

-IV. enrol full-time in the semester immediately following award of this scholarship.
+b.
+Recipients must enrol full-time in the eligible degree in the semester immediately following award of this scholarship.

 3. Selection Criteria